scarfaceshing/applywhatyoulearn_react-native/README.md

-# applywhatyoulearn_react-native

-# JOURNEY OF LEARNING REACT-NATIVE
+# applywhatyoulearn_react-native (a journey OF learning of react-native)

 ### Run my Emulator